FAQ (Frequently Asked Questions) on Intelligence

 Basic cognitive tasks

-Surprisingly, even low-level sensory tasks show a measurable correlation with g:
+Surprisingly, even low-level sensory tasks show measurable correlation with g:

 -